 Display mode modes are shown here (below right).
 These include Normal Peaks, Spectral Peaks, Momentary loudness and Short term loudness.
 These last two are explored and explained at the end of this chapter.
-There are also options to display various permutations, such as Normal Peaks with Momentary permutations, such as Normal Peaks with Momel Loudness
+There are also options to display various permutations, such as Normal Peaks with Momentary Loudness